This Congolese Doctor Discovered Ebola But Never Got Credit For It — Until Now

 Muyembe says he washed his hands, but it was really luck that kept him from contracting an infection.
 He knew immediately this was something he'd never seen before.
 Some of the Belgian nuns in the village had been vaccinated against yellow fever and typhoid, but this disease was different.
 It was killing people fast.
 When he took liver samples with a long needle, the same thing would happen — blood would continue to gush.

-He convinced one of the nuns who had the disease to fly with him to Kinshasa.
+He persuaded one of the nuns who had the disease to fly with him to Kinshasa.
 He took blood samples before she died and sent them to Belgium, where they had an electron microscope to try to identify the culprit.
 Scientists there and in the United States saw this was a new virus that caused hemorrhagic fever.

 They named it Ebola, after a river near the village.